qmorgan/qsoft/Software/Cell/readme.md

   2. Find the z-positions in the nearby detection table that have the most detections.
      * Iterate until we find a set number of slices with a common number of nearby detections.
 This fights against single outliers that only appear in a single image.
 Stop the iteration if we're at a single detection across slices.
 In each iteration, we create a list of the modes of slices (if there are multiple) by counting the frequency of each slice in the detection list.
 Then we get the subset table of detections have the most number of nearby detections in a single slice.
      * Only continue with the object assignment process if the object is not assigned already.
 If all the detections in each of these slices is accounted for already, then the associated object with them should exist.
-If SOME detections are accounted for already but not all, this is an indication that something is wrong and the threshold is too low.
+If *some* detections are accounted for already but not all, this is an indication that something is wrong and the threshold is too low.

   3. Take one slice as a reference slice and compare each of the detections in the other slices with the same number of nearby